High School Counselors

-Students with military experience should submit a copy of their DD214 and military transcript (to be awarded credit for military experience.)
+Military CreditsIf you have military experience, submit a copy of your DD214 and military transcript (to be awarded credit for military experience.)

 UW Colleges students and Wisconsin Technical College System (WTCS) students can use the Transfer Information System (TIS) for planning.